AkramKalaee/XEvoDomain/README.md

   <em>Illustration of behavioral-rule extraction from the accumulated test data.</em>
 </p>

-These rules provide an interpretable description of the conditions under which particular behaviors occur and can be used to characterize critical or failure-prone regions.
+The extracted rules provide an interpretable description of the conditions associated with particular system behaviors and can be used to characterize critical or failure-prone regions.

 ---